huuzkee-foundation/huuzkee-foundation.github.io/pages/documentation.md

 ### Captions with URL

 Sometimes you want to give credit to the creator of your images, maybe with a link.
 Especially when you use Creative Commons-images like I do for this website.
-Just add the following front matter and *Feeling Responsive* does the rest:
+Just add the following front matter and *Huuzkee* does the rest:

 ~~~
 image: